 - A 0 percent intro APR is a promotion that credit card issuers offer to new cardholders.

-- During the specified period—usually between 12 and 18 months—you won’t accrue interest on your credit card balance.
+- During the specified grace period—usually between 12 and 18 months—you won’t accrue interest on your credit card balance.

 - Transferring a balance to a card with a 0 percent intro APR offer can be an effective debt payoff strategy.

 You’ve probably heard the tempting tagline credit card companies and retailers advertise for new cardholders: zero intro APR.
 But what does it really mean?